 How do I know if auditory training could help me?

-Is hearing hard for you?
 Even if you don't have hearing loss, you may still struggle to hear—because of cognitive changes, not ear changes.
+Auditory training can be worth a try, particularly because it's low risk and non-invasive.

 “Most older adults have good speech comprehension, if it’s quiet and they have good hearing,” said Jonathan Peelle, a neuroscientist at Washington University in St. Louis studying how the brain understands speech.
-Many people simply endure their hearing loss, but if you’re struggling in restaurants or even in quiet spots, don’t underestimate your effort.
+But if you’re struggling in restaurants or even in quiet spots, don’t underestimate your effort.
 You might pick up enough words to get by, but if you had to work hard to catch them you might find them harder to remember.
 You may also misunderstand complex sentences, Peelle notes.

 That extra effort is measurable even in the young, Peelle has found.
 “There’s increasing evidence that young adults also have to work harder when they have worse hearing, even if it’s not hearing ‘loss’,” he said.